 Short sprints were made through quick drawings based on different keywords.
 Some of the sprints were made individually together with brainstorming on a whiteboard by the whole team to facilitate building on each others ideas.
-Further we used various methods to develop and test both concepts and interactions.

 With paper puppets and a cardboard box we created different scenarios of a surgery with a nurse.
 Our aim was to do a first tryout of our ideas as well as discovering new possibilities.